dbbrandt/short_answer_granding_capstone_project/capstone_resport.md

 *Data Pre-Processing*: The first non-trivial task was to preprocess the raw datasets some of which are XML based and generate encoded train and test input datafiles.
 On of the goals of the encondining was to build in the ability to decode the results once broken up and randomized into train and test sets.
 This decoding helps to better understand and visualize the challenges with some of the answers as compared to others.
+For that, the question_id is added to the embedding vector for the answer.
+While not explored here, include a feature for which question an answer relates too could help identify similar answers.
+In practice, the answers are so varied, it is unlikely this one integer in a long embedding vector will have any impact.
+It value is in analyzing the results by making it easy to compare correct and incorrectly predicted ansewrs to the correct answer to see if any patterns emerge to what is predictable.
+Most of the data processing code is found in */source/utils.py*.
+A lot of methods are in this one file and it would make sense to break them out into fiels specific to the two data sources and another for modeling.
+That was not yet done at the time of this writing.

+To simplify working in the AWS Sagemaker enviroment, the generation of test.csv and train.csv was done during local testing and the committed to Github for use in the Sagemaker Jupyter notebooks.
+It would be simple add calls to the methods in /source/utils.py to make the Jupyter notebooks fully self contained.
+It was not done at the time of this writing.

 *Modeling*: The next step is to building the model and training code for the LSTM and XGBoost models.
 A version for local testing was done first and then translated to work on SageMaker with Jupyter for Hypertuning.